RiNA Projects

 WISE Engineering Design & Mobilization

-Although teachers using STEPWISE pedagogy have been able to encourage & enable students to develop innovations (and, in some cases, inventions) like those above that are designed to work well and promote outcomes for wellbeing of individuals, societies &/or environments (WISE), it also is important for students to ‘mobilize’ (popularize) values inherent to them.
-As suggested by the videos here, however, a teacher has been able to achieve this – apparently by focusing on teaching about dispositifs – and, particularly, through use of language, like alliances, more familiar to students.
+Although teachers using STEPWISE have been able to encourage & enable students to develop innovations (and, in some cases, inventions) like those above that are designed to work well and promote ecojustice, it also is important for students to ‘mobilize’ (popularize) values inherent to them = by arranging for multiple actants to collaborate for common causes..
+As suggested by the videos here, a teacher has been able to achieve this – apparently by focusing on teaching about dispositifs – and, particularly, through use of language, like alliances, more familiar to students.

 Students’ Reports in JASTE of Their RiNA Projects

-Secondary school students, with supports from science teachers, have written summaries of their school-based RiNA projects in three (to date) issues of the Journal for Activist Science & Technology Education.
-Links to these 3 issues are provided via the graphic at right/below.
+Secondary school students, with supports from science teachers, have written summaries of their school-based RiNA projects in four (to date) issues of the Journal for Activist Science & Technology Education.
+Links to these 4 issues are provided via the graphic at right/below.
 Student project types vary across the model for RiNA projects above.
+These school-based issues were guest edited by school science teachers who have worked with STEPWISE for several years.
+Students created the cover art pieces.

 STSE-RiNA Fairs